Share your sounds

 Share a Devon sound that means something to you.

-There’s no need to have special recording equipment for this – the voice recording app on a smartphone or tablet will do the job.
+There’s no need to have special recording equipment for this – the voice notes app on a smartphone or tablet will do the job.
 (Of course if you do have more specialist recording kit, feel free to show us what you can do with it!)

 Share a Devon sound